highhair20/verkundenbot/README.md

 # verkundenbot-cloud
-Verkundenbot software that runs in the AWS cloud.
+Verkundenbot Java Spring boot API that runs in the AWS cloud and publishes messages to SQS so that they are available for any reveivers.